claceio/clace/README.md

 The feature roadmap for Clace is:

 - SQLite is used for metadata storage currently.
 Support for postgres is planned.
 This will be used to allow for horizontal scaling.
-- Integration with secrets managers, to securely access secrets.
-- Support for pausing app containers which are idle

 ## Setup